Threat management in the digital business age

 In recent years, massive cyberattacks have resulted in extreme amounts of stolen intellectual property and personal data, leaving enterprises dumbfounded as to how it could have happened.
 Cybercriminals have become increasingly brash and are no longer only interested in ransom.
 Attacks resulting in data loss are usually performed by exploiting known and well-documented security vulnerabilities in software, network infrastructure, servers, workstations, phone systems, printers and employee devices.
 Online attacks on IT systems of public institutions and government organizations have debilitating effects and the aftermath is severe.
 Attackers are sharing information and developing new tools.

-According to the Verizon® Data Breach Investigations Report 2020, the highest amount of incidents among industries was in the professional, scientific and technical services sector (7,463 out of 32,002) followed by the public (6,843) and information sectors (5,471) sectors.
+According to the Verizon® Data Breach Investigations Report 2024, the highest amount of incidents among industries was in the public administration sector (12,217 out of 30,458) followed by the financial (3,348) and professional (2,599) sectors.
 This alarming rate of attacks on various industries indicates that no industry or organization is bulletproof when it comes to compromising data.
 On confirmation of data exfiltration, companies have to spend huge amounts to contain the damage.
-In the report “Cost of a Data Breach Report”, IBM Security and Ponemon Institute determine the average total cost of a data breach at $3.92 million, with the highest industry average cost being $6.45 million in healthcare.
-And costs go on after the initial breach.
-The study reports 67% are in the first year, 22% in the second year after a breach and 11% come more than two years after a breach.
-Exposing your IT ecosystem to cybersecurity risk, thus, has cost and data loss implications.
+In the 2023 report “Cost of a Data Breach Report”, IBM Security and Ponemon Institute determine the average total cost of a data breach at $4.45 million, with the highest industry average cost being $10.93 million in healthcare.
+The report also found that most organizations (57%) continue to increase the prices of services and products as a result of a data breach.
+Exposing your IT ecosystem to cybersecurity risk, thus, has cost and data loss implications for everyone.

 Reputation damage

 One of the major implications of not addressing security violations and vulnerabilities is damage to reputation.
-According to the AON® 2019 Global Risk Management Survey, compiled from responses from over 2,600 risk management professionals in 60 countries, reputation damage is one of the top ten risks, second only to economic slowdown/slow recovery.
-Reputation damage is closely tied to cybersecurity risk, basically arising due to ineffective threat management within an enterprise.
-When a data breach occurs, customer trust crumbles, revenues fall and shareholder value is badly diminished.
+According to the AON® 2023/2024 Global Risk Management Survey, compiled from responses from over 2,842 risk, finance, c-suite and HR leaders in 61 countries, business interruption is one of the top ten risks, second only to data breaches.
+And nearly a third suffered a loss from this risk.
+A major cause of business interruption is cybersecurity risk, arising due to ineffective threat management within an enterprise.
+When a business disruption occurs, customer trust crumbles, revenues fall and shareholder value is badly diminished.
 Significant damage can result in plummeting stock prices.
-Sometimes, companies may have to engage in prolonged lawsuits.
+In the case of data breaches, companies may have to engage in prolonged lawsuits.
 This not only hampers current customer relationships, but also acts as a major barrier for future business relationships.
 Customers become wary of the enterprise’s threat management capability and may even pull out of business partnerships.

 Unsound technology portfolio governance